An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

+\begin{rmrk} Considering the local limit of BGW aims at understanding the shape of the random tree near the root.
+The local limit of the BGW tree rerooted at a random node is studied in~\cite{stufler19} with $\ca=\N$ in the generic and non-generic cases; in both cases the limiting tree is similar either to the Kesten's tree or the condensation tree.

+The condensation tree appears also as the limit of subcritical BGW with different conditioning: see~\cite{h:cgwtmod} where the BGW tree is conditioned on the maximal out-degree to be large or~\cite{sonia} where the nodes of the tree are marked independently with a probability depending on their out-degree and the tree is conditioned to have a large number of marks. \end{rmrk}

-\subsection{Generic and non-generic distributions}
+\subsubsection{Generic and non-generic distributions}

-Let $p$ be a sub-critical offspring distribution satisfying \reff{eq:hyp-p}.
+Let $p$ be a sub-critical offspring distribution such that $p(0)+p(1)<1$.
 We shall give a criterion to say easily for which sets $\ca$ the offspring distribution $ p$ is generic.
 As we have $m<1$, we want to find a $\theta$ (which will be greater than 1) such that $m^\ca(\theta)=1$.
 This problem is closely related to the radius $\rho\geq 1$ of convergence of the generating function of $p$, denoted by $g$.